bptlab/object-aware-choreography-service/README.md

 ## Known Limitations

-- The prototype supports only the modeling fragment defined in the dissertation.
+- The prototype supports only the modeling fragment defined in the thesis.
 - Multiple objects of the same class within a choreography case are not supported.
 - Dynamic object rebinding is outside the supported fragment.